 Setting up a Magnus Pro desk has three steps.
 First, attach the cable management tray to the desktop.
 Second, attach the legs to the desktop.
 Third, flip the desk over.
 For the last step, get a friend to help you.
 After that, it’s time to add your selected accessories.

-Pictured below was result after completing my desk build, setting up my PC, and completing my cable management.
-Setting up the desk took around 15 minutes.
+Setting up the desk (attaching the legs and cable tray) took around 15 minutes.
 Getting the cable management and PC setup sorted took around 90 minutes.

 Since then I’ve done a few dozen revisions.
-In six months of tinkering, I’ve come to love the versatility of the 59.1″ (L) x 27.6″ (D) desktop.
+In ten months of tinkering, I’ve come to love the versatility of the 59.1″ (L) x 27.6″ (D) desktop.
 There’s enough here to play around and experiment.

 The picture below shows my current setup.
 My center screen is a 27″ 2K.
 The flanking ones are both 24″ HD.
 To fit all three screens and my PC, I sit slightly off-center.